-- document are in the testator's handwriting and the testator intended that document to dispose of - 2 the testator's property or otherwise affect the testator's estate at death.] - 3 [(c) Extrinsic Evidence.
-Intent that a document constitute the testator's will can be - 4 established by extrinsic evidence, including, for holographic wills, portions of a will form or - 5 other document that are not in the testator's handwriting.]
+- 5 Intent that a document constitute the testator's will can be established by extrinsic evidence, - 6 including, for holographic wills, portions of a will form or other document that are not in the - 7 testator's handwriting.]

 The MTPC provision covering the requirements for a valid will includes many complex components.
 Most importantly, there is significant ambiguity involved.
 25 CFR Ch.
 1 §§ 15.4 and 15.7 discuss, respectively, the requirements for a valid will and for making a will self-proved.
 A strict reading of these regulations together, particularly those covering what must be included in a self-proving affidavit, suggests a fairly strict set of rules, strictly construed, with the potential for harsh outcomes (i.e. intestate succession) where an attempted will is deemed non-compliant.